 Installing a CAPTCHA plugin can prevent such attacks to a certain extent.
 Bots can use predefined passwords only but will fail in CAPTCHA testing.
 There are several ways to activate CAPTCHA on WordPress login page.

-All in One WP Security and Firewall is an awesome security plugin which lets you add CAPTCHA on login pages.
+All in One WP Security and Firewall is an awesome security plugin which lets you add CAPTCHA to login pages.
 To do so, follow the below-mentioned steps: From WordPress Dashboard, Click on Plugins, then Add new

 - Find the plugin from the displayed results and click ‘Install Now’